CommandLineLabs/completegeek/docs/getting-started.md

 You should now see a welcome message on the screen, and at the bottom you should see a new command-prompt, in green, that says, "`vagrant@ubuntu-jammy:~$`".

+To exit the VM, type "`exit`" and hit ENTER.
+After you've done that, you can shut down the VM by typing "`vagrant halt`" and hitting ENTER.

+You can start up the VM again any time you want by first making sure you're in the completegeek_vm directory and then typing `vagrant up` again.

 ## CHECKPOINT 1: Verifying that your virtual machine is working properly

 Now connect to your VM.
 (The method you use to connect will be different depending on if you're using Vagrant or a different tool.)
 Once, connected, you should be able to enter the following commands: